MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Concept: Entities</h3>
-                                                    <p>Entities provides a robust set of features ranging from per player data storage to groups and clans.
+                                                    <p>Entities provide a robust set of features ranging from per player data storage to groups and clans.
 Learn about entities and how to apply them to your game.</p>
                                                 </div>
                                             </div>
                                         </div>